 It can often be difficult when deciding on a name for your wines – Richard was looking in the dictionary one day and came across the word ‘witchery’ – which dates back to 1543 and is used to describe an irresistible fascination.
 Or as Gordy says, “our irresistible fascination with the Napa Valley and Cabernet Sauvignon”.

-While his partners live out of state, Gordy lives in Rutherford and helps manage the day to day operations of Witchery – including handling the primary sales and marketing and working with Grant during blending decisions.
+While his partners live out of state, Gordy lives in Rutherford and helps manage the day-to-day operations of Witchery – including handling the primary sales and marketing and working with Grant during blending decisions.

 Witchery Wines focuses on small production Cabernet Sauvignon from premium vineyard sites in select parts of Napa Valley (mostly hillsides).
 Through Gordy’s stepfather, Mike Neal (of Neal Vineyard Management Company) Witchery has been able to secure access to select premium vineyards in the valley including from Mike’s personal vineyard on Howell Mountain.
 Witchery also produces a tiny amount of Sauvignon Blanc.
 Total production on all wines – as of our latest update to this review is only around 350 cases per year.

 All of their Cabernet Sauvignon wines are hand dipped in red wax – giving the wines an elegant look.
 Based on personal experience, the easiest way we have found to open these wines is simply place the end of the neck of the bottle at an angle downwards in or under hot water from the faucet (this water never touches the actual wine) – this softens the wax and then with a knife, you can easily cut through and remove the top part of the wax seal – exposing the cork.
-One can also punch through the wax seal at room temperature with a corkscrew or cut it off with a knife but we do not recommended this method, as the wax is hard and can crack and make a mess (and is certainly not the way to open an older wine with a softer cork).
+One can also punch through the wax seal at room temperature with a corkscrew or cut it off with a knife, but we do not recommend this method, as the wax is hard and can crack and make a mess (and is certainly not the way to open an older wine with a softer cork).

 The 2015 Witchery Howell Mountain Cabernet Sauvignon reveals an elegant but powerful aromatic core to the bouquet – with darker fruits showing including ripe blackberry (think warm blackberry pie), boysenberry and aromas of black licorice and a hint of wood spice.
 Flavors of blackberry and plum.
 Dry but not harsh tannins are slightly chewy – both wood and grape tannins along with notes of cracked pepper and a hint of mocha.
 A fairly approachable and hedonistic offering in its youth.